Book excerpt: “The University for Self-realisation”

 During the slow crossing, Edward spoke at length about his prestigious studies and lofty education.
 Eventually, he asked the ferryman about his own schooling – and was stunned to hear the man had never been to school, and was entirely illiterate.

-Something in the doctor’s mind began to hum and clatter like an old machine – the intellect flaring, the ego stirred.
-Silently, he judged the old ferryman, dismissing him as unrefined, uneducated, a man who had squandered the gift of life.
-What kind of human being, he thought, would pass through an entire lifetime without even attempting to cultivate the mind.
+In the doctor’s mind, something began to hum and clatter – like an old machine suddenly coming back to life.
+His blind devotion to the intellect flared up, his ego stirred.
+Silently, he judged the old ferryman, dismissing him as unrefined, uneducated – a man who had squandered the gift of life.
+What kind of human being, he thought, would pass through an entire lifetime without even attempting to cultivate the mind?

 Of course he never “made it” in life.